ImNoahDev/MacPad-Keyboard/JOURNAL.md

 ## Firmware (1 hour)

 I mapped the keyboard in QMK and added the hex file for flashing.
 I also swapped the backlight and a column pin to have them on the correct pins.

+## Polishing (1 hour)
+Added a render of the PCB and case together.
+Rounded some edges on the case.
+Added holes for rubber feet.